valeriuvancea/dailyNewsAzureFunctions/README.md

     "error": "errorString"
 }

-GET: /users/userID/categories : get user's with userID categories response example:
+GET: /categories/userID : get categories list and links with user with userID for each category response example:
 [
     {